 Christopher Columbus Kraft Jr.

-Christopher Columbus Kraft Jr. (February 28, 1924 – July 22, 2019) was an aerospace engineer, whom upon graduation in 1944, began work at NACA, a newly created cutting-edge research and development organization.
+Christopher Columbus Kraft Jr. (February 28, 1924 – July 22, 2019) was an aerospace engineer who, upon graduation in 1944, began work at NACA, a newly created cutting-edge research and development organization.
 Working with wind tunnels to test new aircraft designs such as the X-1 rocket plane, Kraft had discovered and identified the dangers of wingtip vortices that trail moving aircraft.
 This significance of his finding was long forgotten and only later rediscovered at a much later date.

 .